 Have you watched Anne of Green Gables?
 Why do you love it?
 Let us know in the comments!

 Featured image at top: Anne and Marilla.
-Photo: Sullivan EntertainmentWant to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends!
+Photo: Sullivan EntertainmentIf you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.